 Propulsive and suspenseful, evoking the stark, breathtaking beauty of Glacier National Park, A Sharp Solitude shows that we can never outrun our demons, even in the vast, indomitable wild.

-Reviews of A Sharp Solitude are beginning to trickle in:
+Reviews of A Sharp Solitude:

 “Commanding and exquisitely rugged, Christine Carbo’s A SHARP SOLITUDE delivers a compelling portrait of two damaged souls running from the past.
 Brilliantly written in confident, flowing prose, A SHARP SOLITUDE is a paean to the unforgiving landscape of the Montana wilderness, lovingly painted in all its beautiful and savage glory.
 Carbo’s finest novel yet.” – James W. Ziskin, author of the Anthony- and Macavity-award winning Ellie Stone mystery series.